Orlando Sánchez (baseball): Managerial career

-In 2006, Sanchez was named as the manager for the Vaqueros Laguna.
-The team finished 50-59.
-The next season Sanchez was the manager of the Olmecas de Tabasco, whom he led to a record of 56-54.
+In 2006, Sánchez was named as the manager for the Vaqueros Laguna.
+The team finished 50–59.
+The next season Sánchez was the manager of the Olmecas de Tabasco, whom he led to a record of 56–54.
 In 2009, he was named the manager of Saraperos de Saltillo, with whom he'd manage the next few seasons.
-He led the team to a 59-48 record in his first year at the helm.
-However, in 2011, he had the worst season of his career, and was fired mid-way through the season with a record of 36-50.
-He was replaced by Noe Munoz.
+He led the team to a 59–48 record in his first year at the helm.
+However, in 2011, he had the worst season of his career, and was fired mid-way through the season with a record of 36–50.
+He was replaced by Noe Muñoz.
 Over the course of the next two seasons he managed the Acereros de Monclova and Vaqueros Laguna before returning to Saltillo in 2017.
 He currently has a record of 660 wins and 675 losses in his managerial career.